accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/sens-de-lecture.md

 title: Reading direction
 ---

-Indicates the reading direction of the document or a text passage via the `dir` attribute, `dir="ltr"`, for example.
+Indicates the reading direction of the document or a passage of text via the `dir` attribute, `dir="ltr"`, for example.
 The two recognised values are

 - `ltr` (left to right) indicates a reading direction from left to right;
 - `rtl` (right to left) indicates a reading direction from right to left.